Malaysian Current Law Journal (MCLJ) Publications

 The Industrial Law Reports (ILR) - awards issued by the Industrial Courts of Malaysia and selected High Court and Appellate decisions on related cases from 1980 to date.

-Laporan Syariah/Syariah Reports (CLJ(Sya)/SHR as at 2014) – reported decisions from the Syariah Courts in Malaysia from 2004 to date.
+Laporan Syariah/Syariah Reports (CLJ(Sya)/SHR) – reported decisions from the Syariah Courts in Malaysia from 2004 to 2015.

 All case laws are printable in pdf format in an identical layout as appears in MCLJ publications.
 This allows subscribers to see and use page numbers and paragraph letterings as if they had a printed copy of the reported judgment.
 In addition, the page break feature in the pdf version enables printing of selected pages.